notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.51a
+  * Fixed a sync problem between main and sub 68k.
+Should fix the hanging problem for some games.

 1.51
   * Improved bin_to_cso_mp3 tool, it should no longer complain about missing lame.exe even if it's in working dir.